cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/resource-hierarchy.md

 Despite all the differences in naming and implementation details, there are a lot of conceptual similarities between the different platforms.
 Cloud foundation teams on a mission to implement a multi-cloud strategy can leverage these conceptual similarities to drive a consistent governance approach across multiple clouds.

-## Best practices for setting up cloud resource hierarchy
+## Best Practices for Setting up Cloud Resource Hierarchy

 A lot of guidance about setting up cloud resource hierarchies you may find elsewhere is focused on helping an organization *adopt* a *single cloud* only.
 There are two challenges with this type of guidance.
 First, it looks at practices from the perspective of an organization that’s new to cloud and wants to solve the “onboarding” part of the cloud journey while paying little attention to day two operations.
 Second, it emphasizes outsourcing governance operations as much as possible to the cloud platform’s built-in capabilities.
 This can create “organizational vendor lock-in” and make it difficult to implement consistent governance across multiple clouds.